artembrening/Create-NordVPNMobileConfig/README.md

 # Create-NordVPNMobileConfig
-Gatters all NordVPN IKEv2 servers via the API and creates .mobileconfig files with custom data
+Gatters all NordVPN IKEv2 servers via the API and creates .mobileconfig files with custom data  (and installs the NordVPN Root CA on your Apple TV)

 How to use: